patternhelloworld/docker-blue-green-runner/README.md

 - DOWN : ```docker-compose down```
 - RESTART : ```docker build & docker-compose down & docker-compose up ```
   - ex) NGINX_RESTART on .env means docker build & down & up for NGINX
+- safe : set a new state(=blue or green) without stopping or causing errors on your web App.
 ## How to Start with a Node Sample (Local).

 A Node.js sample project (https://github.com/hagopj13/node-express-boilerplate) that has been receiving a lot of stars, comes with an MIT License and serves as an example for demonstrating how to use Docker-Blue-Green-Runner.